Aslaan001/CIS_Problems/Cipher_Subarray_Max/problem.md

 ## Description

-In `CipherLand`, every Cipher Sequence hides secret powers in its numbers.
+In `CipherWorld`, every Cipher Sequence hides secret powers in its numbers.

-You, the `Cipher Seeker`, have discovered a mission: find the `maximum sum of any contiguous subarray of size 'k'` in the Cipher Sequence.
+You, the `Mystic Seeker`, have discovered a mission: find the `maximum sum of any contiguous subarray of size 'k'` in the Cipher Sequence.

 Return the maximum sum that can be obtained.